 6. Colorado

-Whip up a Colorado favorite like smoked brisket for your tailgate spread.
+Bring a taste of Colorado to your tailgate with smoked brisket.
 If you don’t have a smoker, prepare the brisket in the oven ahead of time or turn it into brisket sliders for a quick grab-and-go option.

-Other classics include smoked beef ribs, Mile-High nachos, and Hatch pork green chili or chili verde, a popular dish made with stewed pork shoulder and roasted Hatch green chiles.
-For those feeling a littlle adventurous, you can always try Rocky Mountain oysters!
+Other local favorites include smoked beef ribs, Mile-High nachos, and Hatch pork green chili or chili verde.
+Feeling a little adventurous, try Rocky Mountain oysters!

 7. Connecticut